Skip to main content

 Crypto Losses Mount, Most Investors Underwater According to New Study

-About three-quarters of users are likely to have lost money on their investments in cryptocurrencies, according to data crunched by the Bank for International Settlements (BIS), which charted retail use of crypto exchange apps across 95 countries between 2015–22.
+About three-quarters of users are likely to have lost money on their investments in cryptocurrencies, according to data crunched by the Bank for International Settlements (BIS).
+This data, which charted retail use of crypto exchange apps across 95 countries between 2015–22, underscores the challenges faced by inexperienced investors.
+Many entered the market during price spikes, only to be caught in subsequent downturns.
+Understanding market cycles and investing strategies can be crucial for future participants in the cryptocurrency space.